 There’s a cosy art deco cocktail bar beside the restaurant, but you can dawdle with a drink anywhere in (or out of) the hotel.

-Breakfast’s available until the leisurely hour of noon, lunch from 1pm–4pm, and dinner from 8.30pm until 11.30pm.
+Lunch is served from 1pm–4pm, and dinner from 8.30pm until 11.00pm.
 The mixologist relinquishes his muddler at midnight.

 There’s an ever-ready supply of cold dishes available 24 hours a day.